lateralblast/guige/README.md

 This method doesn't support the older preseed method (i.e. Ubuntu 18.04 or earlier).
 Preseed method could be added reasonably easily I expect, but I've only need for Ubuntu 20.04 or later.

-Currently this is WIP and it works for ZFS (and LVM encapsulated EXT4) root only.
-It is being converted from a set of shell commands.
-See the Todo section for some future plans/ideas.

 So that the additional packages added to the install do not require network access, the squashfs filesystem is mounted and the packages are installed into it with the download option,